codejoust/webbot/README.md

 * You're good to go!

 To run:
+* On your mac run the below command in the terminal:
 * `ifconfig | grep inet | awk '{print "http://" $2 ":8080/robot/"}' | tail -n 1`
 * to get the URL to paste into your browser (or phone).
 * `cd` to the directory where you cloned the repo,